 $ aws configure get region ap-southeast-1

-aws configure get reads the stored profile value directly, so it is the cleanest check that the default profile was updated.
+aws configure get reads the saved profile value directly, so it confirms the file-backed default before environment overrides are considered.

 $ aws configure list NAME : VALUE : TYPE : LOCATION profile : <not set> : None : None access_key : <not set> : None : None secret_key : <not set> : None : None region : ap-southeast-1 : config-file : ~/.aws/config